hennessyevan/veklabs.com/content/services/Video Production.md

 speed = -1
 summary = "On location filming, studio capture, camera operation, lighting and grip setup, principal and auxillary photography, facilitation of interviews at directorial or assistant directorial capacity; as required."
 +++
 Having successfully produced hundreds of video projects for our clients, Vek Labs brings refined problem-solving and creative solutions when filming a wide range of content.
 At Vek Labs our motto is **"Premium Video.
 Painless Production."** and we live by this statement.
 The film industry has been changing.
-Gone are the days of burdensome processes and huge crews associated with film production.
+Gone are the days of burdensome processes and conventions.
 As leaders in the new era of video production we balance quality, time and cost for the benefit of our clients.

 ## Calgary's Video Production Experts